kyletolle/the-mechanism-collection/index.md

 But what are valleys but graves, and mountains but the dirt to be cast in on top of us after we've fallen into them?

----

-Note: This is one of my favorite interpretations.
-Can we have the voice of all the rest of it be like this?

-Since the covering of the Inanimate, we have lulled the planet into slumber, like a child under blankets.

-And our gases have choked her lungs and made her eyesight foggy.

-But not forever will she sleep.

-And she will discover our tresspass and Reclaim what is hers.

-Already we see indications; the ground trembles, oceans surge, winds topple, fires devour.

-Like the tossing of a fitful sleeper, she begins to notice our presence.
-And when she fully awakens, there will be nowhere to hide.

-Her spine shall burst forth from the forests, her fingers pry loose from the plains, her skin slough off our cities.

-And then may she become animated in a way that not even we can.

-The destruction has begun and there is no end in sight.

-We've taken up residence on hallowed ground, tarnishes the land, sullied the air, corrupted the native presence and hope with our greed, malice, bickering, and thoughtlessness.

 Unless we repent our evil ways and live without impact... go unnoticed... we shall be underneath the soil, fire eating our air, while mountains topple over